Tunneling through an Eternal Traversable Wormhole: Tunneling Spectroscopy

 The full expression for tunneling probability $|T(\omega)|^2$ can then be derived as:

-We plot $|T(\omega)|^2$ in Fig.~\ref{fig:wormholenumerics}(a).
-When the energy of the ingoing fermion is close to $\omega_n$, the particle could tunnel through the MQ model resonantly, and then emerge from the right lead with large probability.
-As a result, $|T(\omega)|^2$ shows peaks at $\omega_n$, as well as the differential conductance $dJ_R/dV$ which is plotted in Fig.~\ref{fig:wormholenumerics}(b).
-This shows that the tunneling current is a direct probe of the eternal traversable wormhole and the underlying $SL(2)$ symmetry.
+We plot $|T(\omega)|^2$ using the conformal solutions in Fig.~\ref{fig:wormholenumerics}(a).
+For extremely small coupling $\Gamma$, the fermion modes can only tunnel through the MQ model when they are on resonance with the MQ model.
+As a result, we have narrow peaks for the tunneling probability near $\omega_n$ with $|T(\omega)|^2\approx1$.
+This shows that the tunneling current is a direct probe of the eternal traversable wormhole and the underlying $\SL(2)$ symmetry.
+For larger coupling $\Gamma$, the narrow peaks get broadened, and the two peaks at $\pm \omega_0$ merge to a single broad peak.